 - Use one space between sentences, not two.
 If you can’t break the habit, use Find and Replace to correct it.

 - Remove extraneous spaces at the beginning and end of paragraphs.
 Find and Replace is your friend for this too.

 - Set chapter headings in Heading 2 style so you can use them in the Navigation pane.
 More on that in the next section.

 - Don’t mix American English and British English spellings or use a combination of regional English because you think it sounds sophisticated or you “just like it that way.”
-Readers (and even Amazon, if you’re self-publishing) will ding you for it.
+Readers (and Amazon, if you’re self-publishing) will ding you for it.

-Need-to-know formatting tricks
+Must-know formatting tricks